 King’s has a national reputation for its drama.
 The annual season of productions affords pupils the opportunity to participate as performers, writers, directors, designers, technicians, publicists, stage managers and musicians.
-In the autumn term 2015, major productions included Tales from Ovid, which also played at the Edinburgh Festival in the summer, Wildwood Tales – a semi-devised piece of ensemble storytelling, and Shakespeare’s The Winter’s Tale.
+Recent major productions have included West Side Story (2016), Tales from Ovid (2015) which also played at the Edinburgh Festival in the summer, Wildwood Tales (2015) – a semi-devised piece of ensemble storytelling - and Shakespeare’s The Winter’s Tale (2015).
 There is also an established tradition of musical theatre, most recently with How to Succeed in Business without Really Trying in 2014.

 Since King’s became one of the only schools in history to play a commercial, West End run with Never the Sinner in 1996, off-site productions have become a regular feature.
 Each year, the programme also includes student-produced productions (recently, sixth-form directors have staged Basden’s There is a War, Priestley’s An Inspector Calls and Stoppard’s The Real Inspector Hound).
 The inaugural House Play Festival took place in 2010 and has now become an annual institution, involving around 150 pupils each year.
 A series of drama clubs exist across the school, in which older pupils work with those from younger years on improvisation and devising.
 As of 2014, the department has been working in conjunction with the school’s development office to run a series of workshops for parents and alumni of the school, to share drama skills.